asdf-format/asdf-standard/source/file_layout.rst

 Exploded form describes a convention for storing ASDF file content in multiple files, but it does not require any additions to the file format itself.
-There is nothing indicating that a ASDF file is in exploded form, other than the fact that some or all of its blocks come from external files.
+There is nothing indicating that an ASDF file is in exploded form, other than the fact that some or all of its blocks come from external files.
 The exact way in which a file is exploded is up to the library and tools implementing the standard.
 In the simplest